markussundquist/telegramstickerify/README.md

 # telegramstickerify
-A simple scripts that turns image files into Telegram's sticker compatible format.
+A simple script that turns image files into a Telegram sticker compatible format.

 Tested on Windows, but should run in all UNIX type operating systems

 ## What it does in detail
-This script scales images to a size, where the longest axis 512px large
+This script scales images to a size, where the longest axis is 512px large

 It also converts them to the required .png format